Joiry/HSL_Carp/qc_trim.md

-# QC and trimming of your data
+# QC and trimming of data

+***

+In this lesson we'll learn the basics of doing *quality control* on sequencing data, and how to clean up data with low quality reads.

+First, though, we need to use the *modules* system on the compute cluster so we can access more complex applications.

 ***